sjl/.plan/README.markdown

 Did a first draft of the HG545 assignment 1.
 This one is a lot harder than the stats homework.
 Need to polish it up and submit it tomorrow.

+## 2023-09-10

+Polished and submitted the HG545 homework.
+We'll see how it goes, I guess.

+## 2023-09-11

+HG545 discussion.
+This paper was pretty straightforward.

+Lab.
+See lab notebook.

+Met with PIBS peer mentor.

+HG545 second paper was posted, need to do an initial read of that tonight.